karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 ```
 When you've typed it all in, go ahead and save it to `c:\code\my_first_game\my_first_game.odin`.
 You'll have to create those `code` and `my_first_game` directories.

+> **MAC / LINUX**: Save the code to a folder such as `~/code/my_first_game`, where `~` denotes your home directory.

 ## Let's compile the code and run our game!

 Let's turn that code into a program using the Odin compiler.

-For our first compile, we'll use the Command Prompt, which lets us write by writing text.
-But at the end of this post I will go through how to set things up so you can build from within Sublime.
+For our first compile, we'll use the Command Prompt, which lets us execute programs using text commands.
+At the end of this post I will go through how to set things up so you can build from within Sublime.

 ![Using the commandline to compile the program.
 Shows two commands being executed: cd \\code\\my_first_game followed by c:\\odin\\odin run .](/odinraylib1/cmd_compile.png "Running Odin compiler from the Command Prompt on Windows")

 > **WINDOWS**: Open start menu and type "Command Prompt".
 Launch that app.
-In there type:
+In it, write this:
 > ```none
 > cd \code\my_first_game
 > c:\odin\odin run .